alephium/www/src/content/blog/2022-12-20_The-Leman-Upgrade--2-232e3374abc4/index.md

 description: 'An intermediary update on the road to the Leman Upgrade'
 ---

-An intermediary update on the road to the Leman Upgrade

----

 ### **The Leman Upgrade #2**

 _An intermediary update on the road to the Leman Upgrade_